bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 27. Go back to the worksheet in Smart View, and refresh it to verify that the data was loaded from the table.

-28. Run **Calc script** to perform data aggregation.
+28. Run the calc script to perform data aggregation.

 ![](./images/image15_53.png "")

-29. Verify data load in smartview by performing data analysis.
+29. Verify data load in Smart View by performing data analysis.

 ![](./images/image15_54.png "")